gazebosim/gz-sim/tutorials/frame_reference.md

 3. Try to match the `Z` value of your reference frame with the point of your model that contacts the ground or the water.
-That way, when you spawn your model at any point in the world, if you use `z` value of `0`, you know it will smoothly sit on a stable place.
+That way, when you spawn your model at any point in the world, if you use `Z` value of `0`, you know it will smoothly sit on a stable place.

 # How to set your model reference frame

 There are a few ways to change the reference frame of your model:

 1. Adjust your mesh reference frame.
-When desigining your mesh you'll be able to set its reference frame.
+When designing your mesh you'll be able to set its reference frame.
 It's recommended to match the mesh reference frame with the one you will want in Gazebo for your model.